Research

 Working Papers

-Aggregate Implications of Heterogeneous Inflation Expectations: The Role of Individual Experience (Latest Draft) (with Hiroshi Toma and Esteban Verdugo) Federal Reserve Bank of Cleveland, Working Paper No. 23-04
+Aggregate Implications of Heterogeneous Inflation Expectations: The Role of Individual Experience (Latest Draft, FRBC WP) (with Hiroshi Toma and Esteban Verdugo

-The Transmission of International Monetary Policy Shocks on Firms' Expectations (with Serafin Frache, Rodrigo Lluberas and Javier Turen) Federal Reserve Bank of Cleveland, Working Paper No. 23-01
+The Transmission of International Monetary Policy Shocks on Firms' Expectations (Latest Draft, FRBC WP) (with Serafin Frache, Rodrigo Lluberas and Javier Turen

-Low Passthrough from Inflation Expectations to Income Growth Expectations: Why People Dislike Inflation (Latest Draft) (with Ina Hajdini, Edward S. Knotek II, John Leer, Robert Rich and Raphael Schoenle) Federal Reserve Bank of Cleveland, Working Paper No. 22-21
+Low Passthrough from Inflation Expectations to Income Growth Expectations: Why People Dislike Inflation (Latest Draft, FRBC WP) (with Ina Hajdini, Edward S. Knotek II, John Leer, Robert Rich and Raphael Schoenle

-The Geographic Effects of Monetary Policy Shocks (with Juan Herreño) (New Draft) Federal Reserve Bank of Cleveland, Working Papers No. 22-15
+The Geographic Effects of Monetary Policy Shocks (with Juan Herreño) (Latest Draft, FRBC WP

-Export-Led Decay: The Trade Channel in the Gold Standard Era (with Bernardo Candia) (New Draft) Federal Reserve Bank of Cleveland, Working Papers No. 21-11
+Export-Led Decay: The Trade Channel in the Gold Standard Era (with Bernardo Candia) (Latest Draft, FRBC WP).

 Publications